Background Screening Frequently Asked Questions

 Generally, the company should not intrude or become involved with the private lives of employees.
 However, supervisors may be viewed as company representatives when off the job, depending upon the circumstances.
 If there is a report or complaint of supervisory harassment, the company should look into the matter and ascertain if the employee’s outside activity has a nexus to the workplace or a harmful effect on the employer’s operation.

 Each report of harassment will be evaluated on an individual basis.
 Management will need the employee’s full cooperation to thoroughly review and investigate the problem.
-Throughout the process, confidential or sensitive information will be shared only with those who have a need to know.
-After the investigation, an employee who is found to be in violation of the company’s policy on harassment will be subject to appropriate corrective action, up to and including termination.
+Throughout the process, confidential or sensitive information will be shared only with those who need to know.
+After the investigation, an employee who violates the company’s policy on harassment will be subject to appropriate corrective action, up to and including termination.
 Management will advise the employee who has been harassed of the results of the investigation.
-Retaliation against any employee who reports a problem or files a complaint of harassment, or anyone who participates in the investigation will not be tolerated.
+Retaliation against any employee who reports a problem or files a complaint of harassment or anyone who participates in the investigation will not be tolerated.

 The employee is not required to report harassment to a supervisor who has engaged in harassment against the employee or who is a close associate of the person who has engaged in the harassment.
 In this situation, the employee should report the problem directly to human resources or a member of management to handle the problem.

 “Hostile environment” harassment occurs when an employee is subjected to unwelcome or unwanted sexual conduct that is sufficiently pervasive or severe enough to alter the terms or conditions of the employee’s employment, such conduct unreasonably interferes with an employee’s work performance or creates an abusive, intimidating, offensive or hostile work environment.
 A manager, supervisor, co-worker, or even a non-employee such as a vendor, customer, or third party can create a hostile environment.